 Make Arrangements For Employees To Get Home If Necessary

-Sometimes alcohol affects an employee more than they thought it would.
-As an office manager, you should have a ride lined up for any employee who needs it, discreetly, like ride-share or a taxi.
+It is best practice, as someone organizing the happy hour, to have a ride lined up for any employee who needs it to get home safely, like ride-share or a taxi.
 Make it clear that anyone who needs one can expense it and leave their car at the office, no questions asked.

 Have some fun giveaways